miccai-faimi/miccai-faimi.github.io/2022/index.md

 ### TL;DR

- - Fairness+Medical Imaging based speakers, extended abstracts/posters, and discussion.
- - MICCAI 2022 Workshop (Sept.
+ - MICCAI 2022 Tutorial(Sept.
 17 or 26, Singapore)
  - Abstract Deadline TBD
+ - Fairness+Medical Imaging based speakers, extended abstracts/posters, and discussion.

 Research in Fairness, Equity, and Accountability in ML has highlighted biases in learned systems between demographic groups, potentially adding risk to outcomes for specfic sub-populations.
 Recent work has uncovered these risks in both MIC and CAI application domains.
 Our tutorial aims to host a vibrant discussion of recent and ongoing work in Fairness/+ in Medical Imaging in a half-day tutorial at MICCAI 2022.